GavinAlligood/-OLD-Sk3llyB0nes/README.md

 # Sk3llyB0nes
 [WIP] hacking framework
 Im creating Sk3llyB0nes to help automate things while i do penetration testing/ctfs.
-I plan to add things like directory bruteforce, service/password bruteforce, etc

 Im focusing On Linux right now, and i will add all the features to windows sometime later and all the features i CAN add to iOS i will